flavorly/vanilla-components/packages/documentation/src/guide/variants.md

 ## Hands on!

-Yes, your not limited to have a fixed color or style set in your component!
-But enough of talk, lets see some real example.
+Yes, you are not limited to having a fixed color or style set in your component!
+But enough talk, let's see some real examples.

 <ExampleVariants />